napahlm/manta/README.md

 A basic description of the existing control software.

+## manta_msgs

+Custom message package.
+Using the pre-existing for now, and this should get its own repository for easy downloads to PCs and RPis from the terminal.
+As far as I know ROS does not support sharng a message library only created on the master.

 ## joy

 Pre-existing joystick package reading joystick inputs and publishing it to a topic.